jcribeiro98/Selectable_SUOD/README.md

    - It will, by default, not run approximation on any method unless the global flag for approximation is manually turned to true.

 There should be no conflict between SUOD and sel_SUOD.
-Take a look at the following code for an practical example:
+Take a look at the following code for a practical example:

 ```
 base_estimators = [LOF()] #The class sel_SUOD automatically initizializes itself with subspaces.shape[0] clones of this array if len < 2.